MicrosoftDocs/data-api-builder-docs/data-api-builder/tutorial-deploy-container-app-cli.md

 ms.reviewer: jerrynixon
 ms.service: data-api-builder
 ms.topic: tutorial
-ms.date: 04/29/2024
+ms.date: 04/30/2024
 #Customer Intent: As a developer, I want to deploy to Azure, so that I can integrate Data API builder with my other cloud services.
 ---

 # Tutorial: Deploy Data API builder to Azure Container Apps with Azure CLI

 Data API builder can be quickly deployed to Azure services like Azure Container Apps as part of your application stack.
-In this tutorial, you build a container image with Data API builder and store it in Azure Container Registry.
+In this tutorial, you use the Azure CLI to automate common tasks when deploying Data API builder to Azure.
+First, you build a container image with Data API builder and store it in Azure Container Registry.
 You then deploy the container image to Azure Container Apps with a backing Azure SQL database.
 The entire tutorial authenticates to each component using managed identities.

 In this tutorial, you: